jigx-com/jigx-docs-examples/docs/Data Providers/Salesforce/Save _ update records in objects.md

 updatedAt: Wed Mar 05 2025 15:04:19 GMT+0000 (Coordinated Universal Time)
 ---

 There is always a need to ensure records are kept up to date and have the latest contact details, sales figures, or case details.
-The Salesforce *Save* or *Update* methods allow you to update records in Salesforce directly from your mobile device.&#x20;
+The Salesforce *Save* or *Update* methods allow you to update records in Salesforce directly from your mobile device.

 ## Examples and code snippets

 :::hint{type="warning"}
 Examples are based on test data in a Jigx demo Salesforce environment.
-Copying the sample code must be adjusted to represent your own Salesforce environment.&#x20;
+Copying the sample code must be adjusted to represent your own Salesforce environment.
 :::

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hgBabHVNXORk0caznrtB5_sf-oppsave.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hgBabHVNXORk0caznrtB5_sf-oppsave.PNG" size="70" width="1240" height="2500" position="center" caption="Update opportunity amount" alt="Update opportunity amount"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/hgBabHVNXORk0caznrtB5_sf-oppsave.PNG" size="70" position="center" caption="Update opportunity amount" alt="Update opportunity amount"}
 :::

 :::VerticalSplitItem
 This example shows how to update a Salesforce Opportunity record.
 From the list of opportunities using the `onPress` action the jig opens a form showing the opportunity name and amount.
 Edit the amount field.
-Using the Salesforce Providers `save` method the opportunity is updated.&#x20;
+Using the Salesforce Providers `save` method the opportunity is updated.

 :::